tang-bd/tang-bd.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I am Bingda Tang (汤秉达), an undergraduate student majoring in computer science and technology.
+Hi, I am Bingda Tang (湯秉達), an undergraduate student majoring in computer science and technology.

 Currently, my research interests primarily encompass generative models, multimodal models and explainable AI.